Skip to main content

 • Tempo is a term used to describe the speed at which cards are played.
 (This is similar to how it is used in other games such as chess.)

 • Hanabi can be thought of a race to get all the cards played before the time runs out.
 This means that even if the team is being extremely efficient, they can still lose the game if they are not playing their cards fast enough.
-Thus, players have to strike a balance between Efficiency and Tempo.
+Thus, players have to balance Efficiency and Tempo.
 You can think of Efficiency and Tempo as the yin and yang of Hanabi.

 • At the beginning of the game, there is a lot of time left, so players will generally prefer clues that get a lot of Efficiency over clues that get a lot of Tempo.